mne-tools/mne-python/doc/manual/appendix/bem_model.rst

 - Inspecting the meshes with tkmedit, see :ref:`BABHJBED`.

+.. note:: Different methods can be employed for the creation of the
+          individual surfaces.
+For example, it may turn out that the watershed algorithm produces are better quality skin surface than the segmentation approach based on the FLASH images.
+If this is the case, ``outer_skin.surf`` can set to point to the corresponding watershed output file while the other surfaces can be picked from the FLASH segmentation data.

+.. note:: The :ref:`mne_convert_surface` C utility can be used to convert
+          text format triangulation files into the FreeSurfer surface format.

-.. note:: The following sections assume that you have    run the appropriate setup scripts to make both MNE and FreeSurfer    software available.
+.. note:: The following sections assume that you have run the appropriate
+          setup scripts to make both MNE and FreeSurfer software available.

 .. _BABEBJHI: